bripperg/tell_stories_CMU/README.md

 '19 - '20 Pittsburgh, PA: moved when my wife was accepted into a PhD program at University of Pittsburgh

-'19 - '20 Mannheim, DE: job rotation with my company's HQ between Oct 2019 and Feb 2020
+'19 - '20 Mannheim, DE: CEO business assistant job rotation at my company's headquarters, Oct 2019 - Feb 2020

 #### Work

 I received my BS in Mechanical Engineering.
 I joined Bilfinger Industrial Services' full-time staff as a cost engineer.
-I assist our industrial clients in business planning.
 My major industries are consumer products, chemicals, and oil & gas.
 I help our clients understand the cost implications of their business plans through conceptual and feasibility estimating engineering and construction effort.
-Clients rely on our output to make decisions on scope they can afford.
-Once projects are funded, I then typically assist project managers to deliver the projects (cost planning, cost tracking, and forecasting).

 Over the last year, I have been consistently developing data solutions for my company.
-Mostly helping to optimize the way our business currently operates, but also adding enhancements that deliver our company mission statement as an innovative partner for our clients.
+Mostly helping to optimize the way our business currently operates.
 When I found the BIDA program at CMU, I knew it was the perfect way to help educate myself for how my role in the company is transitioning.

 #### Interests